Flamenco in the Garden

 Misael Barraza-Diaz

 Originally from Mexico, Misael Barraza-Diaz began playing flamenco guitar as a self-taught musician around the age of fifteen.
-His hunger and devotion towards the Andalucian artform eventually led him to study in Spain with world-renowned flamenco guitarist Oscar Herrero, who was instrumental in guiding Misael to become the artist he is today.
+His hunger and devotion towards the Andalucian art form eventually led him to study in Spain with world-renowned flamenco guitarist Oscar Herrero, who was instrumental in guiding Misael to become the artist he is today.

 In 2010, Misael was awarded first prize at the Concurso Nacional de Flamenco in Albuquerque, New Mexico (USA), at the prestigious Festival de Flamenco.
-Since then, the artist has become one of the top flamenco guitarists in the United States, and is sought after for his skills as a soloist and as an accompanist.
+Since then, Misael has become one of the top flamenco guitarists in the United States and is sought after for his skills as a soloist and as an accompanist.
 He regularly performs with the top flamenco companies in his area: Flamenco del Pueblo Viejo, Flamenco Por la Vida, Julia Chacon Flamenco Theatre, Phoenix World Arts Collective, and Yumi la Rosa Flamenco.
 Misael is currently involved in the recording and production of multiple discographic projects, but recently released his album “El Camino Forjado”.

-For more on the artist visit misaelflamenco.com
+For more on the artist, visit misaelflamenco.com

 Angelina Ramirez